Table of Contents

 5. Extended Growing Season

-Because raised beds warm up faster in the spring and drain better after rains, you can start planting earlier and keep your garden thriving longer.
+Because raised beds warm up faster in the spring and drain better after rain, you can start planting earlier and keep your garden thriving longer.

 Planning Your Raised Garden Bed